Igor Girkin: Personal life

-Girkin is known as a fan of military-historical movement and has participated in several reenactments connected with various periods of Russian and international history, especially the Russian Civil War where he would play a White movement officer.
-His personal idol and role model is said to be the White Guard general Mikhail Drozdovsky, killed in a battle with the Red Army in 1919.
+Girkin is a fan of military-historical reenactment and has participated in several reenactments related to various periods of Russian and international history, such as the Russian Civil War where he would play a White movement officer.
+His personal role model is said to be the White Guard general Mikhail Drozdovsky, killed in a battle with the Red Army in 1919.

+Girkin was married to Miroslava Reginskaya in 2014, with whom he had a daughter.